nham/wabbo/blog/2014/22aug_on_bananas.md

 It returned `false`.

 After double-checking the documentation and trying other examples (which all worked), I suspected that play.rust-lang.org had some strange problem with it.
 I decided to run a test locally.
 Same result.
 I downloaded the latest Rust nightly and ran it again.
-Once more, Rust told me that "bananas" does not contain "nana".
+Once more, Rust informed me that "bananas" does not contain "nana".

 I was delighted.
 I had found a bug in Rust's implementation of string matching.
-Since I'm currently in [Hacker School](http://www.hackerschool.com) and have nothing better to do than spend all day hunting down obscure bugs in the standard library of a pre-release programming language, I decided to fix it.
+Since I had nothing better to do than spend all day hunting down an obscure bug in the standard library of a pre-release programming language, I decided to fix it.

 This particular problem was actually the result of two separate bugs.
 The first bug was in [this code](https://github.com/rust-lang/rust/blob/c88feffde4f5043adf07a6837026f228e20b67e6/src/libcore/str.rs#L562-L576):